dvdsgl/csharp-in-style/README.md

 ## Guiding Principles

 * Assume your reader knows C#.
-* Verbosity does not imply readability, nor does clarity imply brevity.
+* Verbose != readable.
 Keep code simple and clear.
 * Prefer clarity to 'performance'.
 * Prefer clarity to .NET dogma.
 * Write comments that people want to read.